Jeffrey G. Giauque

-Jeffrey Glen Giauque is an American diplomat.
+Jeffrey Glen Giauque is an American diplomat who served as Chargé d’Affaires at the United States' embassy in Belarus.

 Biography

 Giauque was born in Utah and went to Olympus High.
 He attained a Bachelors of Arts in history and French from the University of Utah and received a Master of Arts and PhD from Ohio State University in European international history and the history of American foreign relations.
 He wrote his doctoral dissertation on the European Economic Community in 1999.

 Giauque taught international relations and European history at Miami University (of Ohio).

 Following September 11th attacks, Giauque would take a job in the United States' embassy in Croatia, ultimately working as vice consul.